MDC Holdings: Affiliate companies

 MDC's homebuilding subsidiaries construct single-family homes under the name "Richmond American Homes".
 MDC is also the parent company to mortgage financing through its wholly owned subsidiary HomeAmerican Mortgage Corporation.
 Other affiliate companies include American Home Insurance Agency, Inc. and American Home Title and Escrow Company.

-Foundation
+Charitable work

 The MDC/Richmond American Homes Foundation was established in 1999 as a vehicle for charitable giving.
 Since inception, millions of dollars have been donated to organizations across the United States and abroad.
 The Foundation restructured in 2016 and is currently a supporting organization of Lion Global Foundation.

-Locations

-MDC has operations in Arizona, California, Colorado, Florida, Idaho, Maryland, Nevada, Oregon, Pennsylvania, Tennessee, Texas, Utah, Virginia and Washington.
-MDC is based in Denver, Colorado.